c3d/xl/doc/HANDBOOK_3-types.md

     specific operations.
 * A `text` owns a variable number of `character` items, being equivalent to `string of character`.
-* A `file` owns an open file
+* A `file` owns an open file.
-* A `mutex` owns execution by a single thread while it's live
+* A `mutex` owns execution by a single thread while it's live.
 * A `timer` owns a resource that can be used to measure time and schedule execution.
-* A `thread` owns an execution thread and the associated call stack
+* A `thread` owns an execution thread and the associated call stack.
-* A `task` owns an operation to perform that can be dispatched to one of the available threads of execution
+* A `task` owns an operation to perform that can be dispatched to one of the available threads of execution.
 * A `process` owns an operating system process, including its threads and address space.
-* A `context` captures an execution context
+* A `context` captures an execution context.

 ### Access